 This pleasantly wooded park has undeveloped beaches and two day-use areas – one on the shores of Sproat Lake at the end of the trail from the campground and the other at Camp 10, located ½ km west of the group campground parking lot down Hwy #4.
 A short trail from the Camp 10 parking lot also leads to the lake.

-Approved Master Plan [PDF 956.07KB] for Fossli, Taylor Arm and Sproat Lake Provincial Parks is available online in pdf format.
+- Approved Master Plan for Fossli, Taylor Arm and Sproat Lake Provincial Parks [PDF]

 Activities Available at this Park

 Facilities Available at this Park

 A fresh water hand pump is located at the group campground.
 Water is shut off during the off-season.

 There are 3 group campsites at this park, all of which are vehicle accessible and located across the highway from Sproat Lake.
 A trail to the lake and beach leads through a highway underpass and takes approximately 10 minutes.
 These group sites are reservable.
 There is no camping in this park after October 15.

 Youth group camping charges per night are $1/person (6+), with a $50 minimum and $150 maximum.
 Read the Youth Group policy about Criteria for Youth Groups.

 Regular group camping charges per night are the base rate for the site, which is $20.00/group site/night, plus $5/adult (16+, minimum charge for 15 adults), plus $1/child (6-15).
 Children under 6 are free!